Thermal Hall conductivity of electron-doped cuprates: Electrons and phonons: Results

 \subsection{Quantum oscillations}

-Another smoking gun evidence that the NCCO $x = 0.16$ sample is cleaner than $x = 0.17$ is from the quantum oscillation measurements.
-By performing the TDO measurements in both $x = 0.16$ and $x = 0.17$ samples up to 85 T, we are able to observe quantum oscillation signals in the $x = 0.16$ sample but not in the $x = 0.17$ sample, which indicates that the $x = 0.16$ sample is indeed cleaner than the $x = 0.17$ sample.
+Separate evidence that the NCCO $x = 0.16$ sample~1 is cleaner than the $x = 0.17$ sample comes from our quantum oscillation data.
+By performing TDO measurements in identical conditions for both $x = 0.16$ (sample~1) and $x = 0.17$ up to 85\,T, we were able to observe quantum oscillations in the $x = 0.16$ sample but not in the $x = 0.17$ sample, which suggests that the $x = 0.16$ sample is indeed cleaner than the $x = 0.17$ sample, since the amplitude of quantum oscillations is exponentially proportional to the electronic mean free path.

-The quantum oscillation data after subtracting a smooth background taken in the $x = 0.16$ sample are shown in Fig.~\ref{fig5} (a).
-After applying a discrete Fourier analysis, we can extract two frequencies $F_1 = (290 \pm 20 )$~T (Fig.~\ref{fig5} (b)) and $F_2 = (11300 \pm 100)$~T (Fig.~\ref{fig5} (c)).
-Close to $x^{\star} = 0.175$, the FS undergoes a reconstruction due to the AF ordering, which results in electron-like and hole-like FSs.
-The low frequency oscillations come from the small hole pocket, while the emergence of the higher frequency can be explained by the magnetic breakdown between the hole- and electron-like FSs, which was previously reported in another study~\cite{Helm2010}.
+The quantum oscillation data taken in the $x = 0.16$ sample (after subtracting a smooth background) are shown in Fig.~\ref{fig5}(a).
+Two oscillatory components are visible: a low frequency with $\sim{}2$ periods between 50\,T and 90\,T, and a high frequency clearly visible above 80\,T. A determination of the lower frequency is made by locating and indexing the peaks and troughs in the derivative $df/dB$ (Fig.~\ref{fig5}(b)), with the slope of a linear fit to $1/B$ vs. $n$ (inset) yielding $F_1 = 300 \pm 20$~T. The high-frequency oscillations are readily separable from signal background, and a discrete Fourier transform suffices for a reliable determination of their frequency $F_2 = 11300 \pm 100$~T (Fig.~\ref{fig5}(c)).